 Diversity.
 PIU has a unique challenge in the area of diversity.
-The Chuuk, Palau and Yap teaching facilities are each dominated by their local culture.
 In order to maximize the learning of students and expose them to the diversity that exists in the world, PIU seeks to foster an understanding and appreciation of those elements in every culture which enhance human dignity and are consistent with scriptural teaching.

-The Guam campus is situated in a multi-cultural society peopled by representatives of most Micronesian cultures, some Asian cultures, and US military personnel.
+The PIU campus is situated in a multi-cultural society peopled by representatives of most Micronesian cultures, some Asian cultures, and US military personnel.
 As a result, the classrooms and dormitories routinely include a variety of cultures.
 Both students and staff members grow in their appreciation for these diverse cultures as they live together, study together, worship together and resolve the inevitable conflicts in their daily lives.